Shawkat Toorawa

-Shawkat M. Toorawa (born 1963) is a Professor of Arabic Literature at Yale University.
-He has published extensively on classical, medieval and modern Arabic Literature, and has also published translations from Arabic.
+Shawkat M. Toorawa (born 1963) is the Brand Blanshard Professor of Near Eastern Languages & Civilizations and a professor of comparative literature at Yale University.
+He has published extensively on classical, medieval and modern Arabic literature, and has also published translations from Arabic.
 He identifies himself as a multicultural Muslim having lived in England, France, Hong Kong, Singapore, Mauritius and the US.
 He is a faculty member in the Near Eastern Languages and Civilizations Department at Yale University.

 Biography

 Toorawa was born in London, England to Mauritian parents of Indian origin.
 Both parents were Muslim, one Shia and one Sunni, and were married in 1962.
 The family moved three years later, in 1965, to Paris, France where his father was transferred.

 He first became aware of being Muslim in 1966 through his Senegalese tutor, Abdullah Diop, who came to their apartment daily to teach him the Arabic Script and stories about the prophets.
 A year later, at the age of five he began attending the English School of Paris.
 It was here that he learnt about Moses, Jesus and Muhammad and began constructing his understanding of interfaith differences.
 His parents told him the “different people believed different things” and that as Muslims they “did not believe that Jesus had been killed or that he had died on the cross, but that Christians did, and that was OK.”
 He performed the Hajj with his family before they moved to Osaka, Japan and then Hong Kong in 1972.
 A year later the family moved to Singapore where he attended an international school, the United World College of South East Asia.

 In 1981 he left Singapore to pursue a Bachelor’s degree with honors in Oriental Studies at the University of Pennsylvania.
 He graduated magna cum laude in 1985.
 He continued to pursue his education at the University of Pennsylvania for the next four years and graduated with a Master of Arts in Oriental Studies (Arabic and Islamic Studies) in 1989.
 He returned to the university in 1998 to pursue a Ph.D. in Asian and Middle Eastern Studies (Islamic Near East) with distinction.
 He taught at Duke University from 1989 to 1991, and at the University of Mauritius from 1996 to 2000.
 He taught at Cornell University from 2000 to 2016.

 He has written about Classic and Medieval Arabic Literature, Modern Arabic poetry, the Quran, Islam and the Indian Ocean.
 His research focuses mainly on the Middle East and South Asia.

 He is a former Mellon Foundation New Directions Fellow.
 He is Co-Executive Editor of the Library of Arabic Literature, an initiative to translate classical and premodern Arabic Literature.
 He is also a Director of the School of Abbasid Studies.